MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux.md

 # Microsoft R Server on a Linux Virtual Machine on Azure

+><big>Microsoft R Server 9.0.1 will be available on an Azure VM in early 2017.
+Check back soon!</big>

 Microsoft offers a Linux virtual machine (VM) on Azure that includes a preconfigured instance of [Microsoft R Server 8.0.5 for Linux](https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server).

 This VM has Microsoft R Server 8.0.5 on CentOS version 6.8.
 As part of Microsoft R Server, this VM also includes a preinstalled instance of [DeployR Enterprise](deployr-about.md) for deploying R analytics inside applications and backend systems.